EZ-Robotics/EZ-Template/ez-template-docs/tutorials/github.md

 ## Adding Teammates to Repository

-I was going to write a tutorial on how to do this, but GitHub has written one better then I can, and I'm not going ot reinvent the wheel.
+I was going to write a tutorial on how to do this, but GitHub has written one better then I can, and I'm not going to reinvent the wheel.
 [So here you go!](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository)